Prag8855/aab/content/guides/german-health-insurance.md

 **If you [lose your job](/guides/losing-your-job)**, you might get [free health insurance](#free-health-insurance).
 Otherwise, you pay the [minimum amount](/glossary/Mindestbeitrag): around {{GKV_MIN_COST_SELF_PAY|cur}}€ per month.

 If you move from a non-EU country, you might need expat health insurance.
 It covers you before you start working.
-You must switch to public or private health insurance as soon as you start working.
+When you start working, you must switch to public or private health insurance.
 A health insurance broker can arrange this.[^42]

+If you move from a EU country, your health insurance from your previous country usually covers you until you start working.[^57]

 ### Health insurance for students

-**If you are under 25 years old**, you pay the student tariff: around {{GKV_COST_STUDENT|cur}}€ per month for [public health insurance](/glossary/gesetzliche%20Krankenversicherung) You can also get [private health insurance](/glossary/private%20Krankenversicherung), but it's usually a little more expensive.
-You can sometimes get [free health insurance](#free-health-insurance).

 **If you are under 30 years old**, you pay the student tariff: around {{GKV_COST_STUDENT|cur}}€ per month for [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 You can also get [private health insurance](/glossary/private%20Krankenversicherung), but it's usually a little more expensive.
-You can't get [free health insurance](#free-health-insurance).
+If you are under 25 years old, you can sometimes get [free health insurance](#free-health-insurance).

 **If you are over 30 years old**, you can't get the student tariff.
-Public health insurance costs around [{{GKV_MIN_COST_SELF_PAY|cur}}€ per month](/glossary/Mindestbeitrag).[^25] [Private health insurance](/glossary/private%20Krankenversicherung) might be cheaper for you.
+[Public health insurance](/glossary/gesetzliche%20Krankenversicherung) costs around [{{GKV_MIN_COST_SELF_PAY|cur}}€ per month](/glossary/Mindestbeitrag).[^25] [Private health insurance](/glossary/private%20Krankenversicherung) might be cheaper for you.
 You can't get [free health insurance](#free-health-insurance).

 **If you are a foreign student**, you might need temporary health insurance before school starts.
-Non-EU students can get expat insurance.
-EU students can use their health insurance from their home country.
+If you are from the EU, you can use your health insurance from your home country.
+If you are not from the EU, you usually need [expat health insurance](/glossary/Expat%20health%20insurance).

 **If you are self-employed**, and your income is over {{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}€ per month, you are treated [like a self-employed person](#health-insurance-for-freelancers).
 You can't get the student tariff and you can't get [free health insurance](#free-health-insurance).
+If you are young, [private health insurance](/glossary/private%20Krankenversicherung) usually makes the most sense.[^58]

 **If you have a job**, you work over 20 hours per week, and you earn more than {{MINIJOB_MAX_INCOME|cur}}€ per month, you are treated [like a normal employee](#health-insurance-for-employees).[^46] You can't get the student tariff, and you can't get [free health insurance](#free-health-insurance).
 There are different rules for [internships](#health-insurance-for-an-internship) and [apprenticeships](#health-insurance-for-an-apprenticeship).